We are accepting midterm applications to the 2021-2025 Public Artist Roster from May 1, 2023 to June 13, 2023.

 Art in Public Places is uniquely positioned to advance and support art and artists across Washington.
 Our goal is to build and care for a dynamic contemporary art collection that is accessible and valued.
 We seek impactful and lasting artworks that reflect Washington’s diverse communities.

-Give us a call if you have any issues while you apply.
+Give us a call or send an email if you have any issues while you apply.

 Mike Sweney, Program Manager: email@example.com | 360-228-4080